The system of models has been inspired by Wikipedia template messages and offers new features to the webmasters and site authors.

 Here are a few usage ideas to illustrate the functionality of the model system.
 Here are a few that we have thought of.
 If you find others, please feel free to share them by submitting your models on SPIP Zone/SPIP Contrib’, which now has a dedicated section.

 - Changing the layout of images inserted by shortcuts.
 This was difficult to do in previous versions of SPIP and was a much requested feature.
-It is now a very simple task indeed: you need only to copy the template dist/modeles/img.html to a subdirectory called modeles/ in your squelettes directory and then modify that copy.
-The same can be done for the <doc1> and <emb1> shortcuts, although the latter has quite complex code.
+It is now a very simple task indeed: you need only to copy the template dist/modeles/img.html

 N.B.: to make minor adjustments it is often simpler to edit the CSS style for the classes spip_documents_xx than to work on the model template.

 - Display a CSV table (Excel).
-Simply load the file, then call it with this <emb12>to display the data from the CSV file as an HTML table!
+Simply load the file, then call it with this <emb12>

 - Associating a syndicated site with an article.

-You could have a modeles/site_box.html — used with a shortcut <site1|box> — which will display the title of the syndicated site with the list of its most recent articles.
+— which will display the title of the syndicated site with the list of its most recent articles.
 Parameters could be used to indicate the number of articles to display, whether a summary should be shown or not, etc.

 - Displaying a “stamp” thumbnail.

 With SPIP’s image processing features you can create a stamp thumbnail of photos (see Un site dûment timbré).
-With the resulting code in a model template modeles/stamp.html you could create a shortcut <stamp12> which will display a stamp thumbnail of image 12.
-[3]
+With the resulting code in a model template modeles/stamp.html

 It’s easy enough to imagine similar models for displaying images in sepia, of a reduced size, etc. We imagine that a wide variety of such items will soon become available as plugins.

 - Creating a composite article.
 Suppose you need an article which comprises the standfirst from article 1 and the text from article 2.
 Nothing easier.
 Create two models, one which returns the standfirst of the first article, the other which returns the text of the other article.
-In the composite article we place in the standfirst field: <article1|chapo>, and in the text field: <article2|texte>.
-To which filters, tags, etc. can be added as desired.
+In the composite article we place in the standfirst field: <article1|chapo>

-- Placing the text of an article in several sections.
-By making models such as <article1|chapo>, <article1|texte> etc., you can insert a copy of one article into another without duplicating the content.
+etc., you can insert a copy of one article into another without duplicating the content.
 This means that you have a kind of container article which can be placed in a different section, and which can also bear a different title, or additional elements.

 - Take a poll.
-The Formidable plugin, which makes it possible to create forms and use them in articles with shortcuts such as <formulaire|formidable|id=34>, was written using models.
+The Formidable plugin, which makes it possible to create forms and use them in articles with shortcuts such as <formulaire|formidable|id=34>

 - Display a random quote.
-If you have a collection of quotes stored as news items, the shortcut <citation|aleatoire> could pick one at random (use the criterion {par hasard}{0,1} with a BREVES loop) and display it in a frame next to the current paragraph.
+If you have a collection of quotes stored as news items, the shortcut <citation|aleatoire>

 - Display a graph.
 A data table is passed to the model, which then proceeds to create the graph and insert it into the text flow.

 - A subtitle in the form of an image.
-Why not use something like <imagetypo|texte=My subtitle>?
+Why not use something like <imagetypo|texte=My subtitle>

 In practice

-To avoid collision with HTML tags, a model cannot be called by a shortcut like <modele> !
+To avoid collision with HTML tags, a model cannot be called by a shortcut like <modele>

 To call a simple model without parameters you need to:

-1. either assign a numerical identifier: <the_model1>;
+- either assign a numerical identifier:

-2. or follow its name with a pipe: | : <the_model|>)
+; - or follow its name with a pipe:

-In the first case, the passed identifier will be retrievable within the template the_model.html with #ENV{id} or else #ENV{id_le_modele} (which will therefore be worth "1" in our example) ;
+In the first case, the passed identifier will be retrievable within the template the_model.html with #ENV{id}

-In thje second case #ENV{id} as #ENV{id_le_modele} will be worth "0" (zero) respectively.
+will be worth "0" (zero) respectively.

 Parameters of all kinds

-The syntax of the shortcuts for models is in the form <model12>, <model|parameter1=thing|parametre2=whatsit> or <model12|alignment|parameter1=etc>.
+.
 The parameters can contain both HTML and SPIP-language (on condition, of course, that the model which is called is written in such a way as to treat the parameters it receives).

-Note that, in order to avoid any conflict with HTML tags, a model cannot be called by a shortcut such as <model>, containing neither number nor the | (pipe) symbol.
+Note that, in order to avoid any conflict with HTML tags, a model cannot be called by a shortcut such as <model>

 Parameters may be written on several lines to make shortcuts more legible: